Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 So I switched to trying to get the addresses from the devices.
 When I finally got that to work I noticed all the adresses used lower case letters and not upper case letters, as I had seen when I read the mac-address from my phone.
 So I changed the case of the letters in my mac-adress to search.

+Then I tried to turn off the random mac address, that increases privacy, but might find it harder for the arduino to find the device.
+And also went to the bluetooth settings and made the computer I am using to achieve this discoverable.

 ### Code for part 1
 ```C
 /*******************************************************************